 Incineration, the combustion of organic material such as waste with energy recovery, is the most common implementation.
 All new plants in OECD countries incinerating waste must meet strict emission standards, including those on nitrogen oxides, sulphur dioxide, heavy metals and dioxins.
 Hence, modern incineration plants are vastly different from old types, some of which neither recovered energy nor materials.
 Modern incinerators reduce the volume of the original waste by 95-96 percent, depending upon composition and degree of recovery of materials such as metals from the ash for recycling.

-Asia-Pacific: Asia-Europe Foundation (ASEF) | BioEnergy Council of India | South Asia Biosafety Program (SABP) | Asia Wind Energy Association | Asia-Pacific Biomass Energy Technology | International Solar Energy Society | Asia Clean Energy Forum | AsiaSolar PV Innovsation & Cooperation Forum
+Related Societies: Asia-Europe Foundation (ASEF) | BioEnergy Council of India | South Asia Biosafety Program (SABP) | Asia Wind Energy Association | Asia-Pacific Biomass Energy Technology | International Solar Energy Society | Asia Clean Energy Forum | AsiaSolar PV Innovsation & Cooperation Forum

-Track 3: Green energy and economy
+Track 3: Green Energy and Economy

 Green energy mainly involves natural energetic processes which will be controlled with very little pollution.
 Anaerobic digestion, geothermic power, wind power, small-scale hydropower, solar power, biomass power, periodic event power, wave power, and a few styles of atomic power belongs to the green energy.
 Once energy is purchased from the electricity network, the ability reaching the buyer won't essentially be generated from Green energy sources.
 The native utility company, utility, or state power pool buys their electricity from electricity producers World Health Organization could also be generating from fuel, nuclear or renewable energy sources Green economy can be defined as an economy that aims at reducing environmental risks and ecological scarcities, which aims for property development while not degrading the atmosphere in keeping with the United Nations setting Programme.
 It closely connected with ecological economic science, however contains a lot of politically applied focus.
 A green economy is thought of together that is low carbon, resource economical and socially comprehensive.
 It closely connected with ecological economic science, however contains a lot of politically applied focus Green house emission emissions as a result of human action area unit progressively either inflicting global warming or creating global climate change worse.

-Europe: German Biogas and Bioenergy Society GERBIO | European Biomass Industry Association | European Algae Biomass Association | European Biogas Association | Renewable Fuels Association | AEBIOM European Bioenergy Association | World Bioenergy Association | The Bioenergy Association of Finland
+Related Societies: German Biogas and Bioenergy Society GERBIO | European Biomass Industry Association | European Algae Biomass Association | European Biogas Association | Renewable Fuels Association | AEBIOM European Bioenergy Association | World Bioenergy Association | The Bioenergy Association of Finland

 Track 4: Biofuels